 After hours of testing, we found the best keyboards for children, from toddlers to teenagers.
 Our choice for the best keyboard for kids overall is the Utheing Electric Piano.
 The Utheing has 54 keys (more than enough to get kids interested), and kids can sing along with the included microphone.
 Topping it off, this model comes in at a great price.

-In this comprehensive guide, we also cover three additional piano keyboards that cover various needs, all at very reasonable prices.
+In these comprehensive piano keyboard reviews, we also cover three additional piano keyboards that cover various needs, all at very reasonable prices.

 Let's take a look at a few of our favorite keyboards for kids...